-The NRC developed Regulatory Issue Summary (RIS) 2006-10 [Ref.
-4], "Regulatory Expectations with Appendix R, Paragraph III.G.2, Operator Manual Actions," dated June 30, 2006, which discusses acceptable means for achieving compliance with 10 CFR 50.48 [Ref.5].
-Although the title is specific to Appendix R, the RIS considers plants that were licensed to operate both prior and subsequent to January 1, 1979.
+The NRC developed Regulatory Issue Summary (RIS) 2006-10, "Regulatory Expectations with Appendix R, Paragraph III.G.2, Operator Manual Actions," dated June 30, 2006 [Ref.
+4], which discusses acceptable means for achieving compliance with 10 CFR 50.48, "Fire Protection" [Ref.5].
+Although the title is specific to Appendix R [Ref.1], the RIS applies to plants that were licensed to operate both prior and subsequent to January 1, 1979.
 Therefore, this report provides criteria for demonstrating the feasibility and reliability of operator manual actions in response to fire that are applicable to all plants.
 The NRC staff recognizes that certain criteria must be met to ensure that adequate safety is maintained as a result of the use of operator manual actions as an alternative to separation/protection.
-In particular, the NRC staff notes that such actions must be both feasible and reliable, especially considering that these actions are relied upon in lieu of passive fire barriers, distance, separation, and/or automatic fire suppression system each with relatively high reliability.
+In particular, the NRC staff notes that such actions must be both feasible and reliable, especially considering that these actions are relied upon in lieu of passive fire barriers, distance, separation, and/or fire detectors and automatic fire suppression systems, each with relatively high reliability.